 - Eat fruits, veggies, and low-fat dairy products—Include these choices as part of your healthy diet.

-- Choose fats wisely —Instead of choosing foods high in saturated and trans fats, pick food that contains unsaturated fat.
-Examples include certain oils (eg, olive, corn, canola), nuts, seeds, avocados, and food with omega-3 fatty acids (eg, fish, flaxseed).
+- Choose fats wisely —Avoid foods high in saturated and trans fats.
+Pick food that contains unsaturated fat.
+Examples include certain oils (like olive, corn, or canola), nuts, seeds, avocados, and food with omega-3 fatty acids (like fish or flaxseed).

 - Eat more fish —Omega-3 fatty acids are found in all types of fish, but are more abundant in fatty fish like mackerel, salmon, sardines, and herring.
 Other good sources of omega-3 fatty acids include tofu, soybeans, flaxseed, canola oil, nuts, and green leafy vegetables.

-- Limit alcohol —According to the American Heart Association (AHA), small amounts of alcohol can increase triglyceride levels.
+- Moderate or eliminate alcohol —According to the American Heart Association (AHA), small amounts of alcohol can increase triglyceride levels.

 ATP III guidelines at-a-glance quick desk reference.
 National Cholesterol Education Program website.
 Available at: http://www.nhlbi.nih.gov/guidelines/cholesterol/atglance.pdf.
-Published May 2001.
-August 16, 2012.
+May 4, 2016.